 Raiko Raalik

-Raiko Raalik began his formal singing education at the Heino Eller Music School under the guidance of Taisto Noor, later advancing his studies at the Estonian Academy of Music and Theatre with Taavi Tampuu.
-Throughout his training, he has had the privilege of participating in master classes led by distinguished instructors including Caroline Dowdle, Jaakko Ryhänen, Kamal Khan, and Janet Williams.
+Mr. Raalik studied voice at the Heino Eller Music School under Taisto Noor, and continued his training at the Estonian Academy of Music and Theatre with Taavi Tampuu.
+He has further participated in masterclasses with Caroline Dowdle, Jaakko Ryhänen, Kamal Khan, and Janet Williams.

 In 2019, Mr. Raalik was honored with the Naan Põld Award and received a scholarship from the Estonian National Culture Foundation.
 The following year, he garnered an award for the best interpretation of an aria of an Italian subject at the 12th International Singing Contest in Immling.
 Additionally, 2020 saw him winning first place at the Vello Jürna Singing Competition, along with special prizes from PromFest, Estonia Concert, and Vanemuine Theatre.